Shan Lin

 news

-May 28, 2025 | Our paper TwinTrack: Bridging Vision and Contact Physics for Real-Time Tracking of Unknown Dynamic Objects is available online. |
+| Jan 31, 2026 | Our paper TwinTrack: Bridging Vision and Contact Physics for Real-Time Tracking of Unknown Dynamic Objects is accepted by ICRA 2026. |